 Department of Education publishes our research

-Special Educational Needs researchers from our Centre for Educational Research and Innovation (CERI) had their fourth output on the theme of Education, Health and Care (EHC) Plans published by the Department for Education.
-Researchers in CERI are using this work to develop and deliver training programmes for SEND officers at Derby City Council, providing impact in supporting high-quality EHC plans and planning processes.
+Special Educational Needs researchers from our Institute of Education had their fourth output on the theme of Education, Health and Care (EHC) Plans published by the Department for Education.
+Researchers in the Institute of Education are using this work to develop and deliver training programmes for SEND officers at Derby City Council, providing impact in supporting high-quality EHC plans and planning processes.

 Influencing the national debate on coral reef health